Yes, it’s here again. Is it time to ‘do what’s expected’ of you?

 We humans cannot survive in isolation, and yet many people feel isolated whilst in a relationship…..but they still buy the Valentine gifts as a way of keeping the peace, or avoiding facing, and having to deal, with what is lacking in their soul-less relationships.

-An article I saw today (Medical News Today dated 12th February2013) cites more research (of course) to be published in the Association for Psychological Science which suggests that ‘feeling stuck….. leads people to justify and rationalize their position and even to become evangelists for their lifestyle, and to tell others that being single works best for them (if they are single) or that being married/in a relationship suits them best (if they are in one).’
-It adds that ‘people idealized their own status as the norm for others to follow – which applied to both single and coupled participants; and that people then treated other people of a similar relationship status more favourably.’
+An article I saw today (Medical News Today dated 12th February2013) cites more research (of course) to be published in the Association for Psychological Science which suggests that ‘feeling stuck….. leads people to justify and rationalise their position and even to become evangelists for their lifestyle, and to tell others that being single works best for them (if they are single) or that being married/in a relationship suits them best (if they are in one).’
+It adds that ‘people idealised their own status as the norm for others to follow – which applied to both single and coupled participants; and that people then treated other people of a similar relationship status more favourably.’

 No surprise there then (there rarely is with current ‘research’).
 We make the best of a bad job and convince others that our way is best and we then mix with and prefer to be with similar people…..that’s just human nature….but how honest and helpful is it?